Debra Boutin

-Debra Lynn Boutin is an American mathematician, the Samuel F. Pratt Professor of Mathematics at Hamilton College, where she chairs the mathematics department.
-Her research involves the symmetries of graphs and distinguishing colorings of graphs.
+Debra Lynn Boutin (1957 – August 20, 2025) was an American mathematician, the Samuel F. Pratt Professor of Mathematics at Hamilton College, where she chaired the mathematics department.
+Her research involved the symmetries of graphs and distinguishing colorings of graphs.

-Education and career
+Education

-Boutin is a graduate of Chicopee Comprehensive High School in Massachusetts.

-After high school, Boutin took a ten-year hiatus from higher education, including serving for four years in the United States Navy, working as a secretary, and raising a child.
+Boutin was a 1975 graduate of Chicopee Comprehensive High School in Massachusetts.
+After high school, Boutin served in the United States Navy and United States Naval Reserve, 1975-1995, retiring as a Chief Petty Officer.
 She restarted her education, supported by the G.I.
 Bill, by studying data processing at Springfield Technical Community College in Massachusetts.
 Next, Boutin went to Smith College as an Ada Comstock Scholar.
-She graduated Phi Beta Kappa and summa cum laude in 1991 with a bachelor's degree in mathematics.
+She was awarded the Science Achievement Award at Smith and the Association for Women in Mathematics Alice T. Schafer Prize (honorable mention), both in 1991.
+She graduated summa cum laude in 1991 with a bachelor's degree in mathematics.
+She was elected to Phi Beta Kappa and Sigma Xi in 1991.

 She completed her Ph.D. in mathematics in 1998 at Cornell University.
 Her doctoral dissertation, Centralizers of Finite Subgroups of Automorphisms and Outer Automorphisms of Free Groups, was supervised by Karen Vogtmann.